The countdown to Tax Day has begun. Here are some steps you can take as the deadline approaches.

-The 2019 tax year ended December 31, but you still have time before Tax Day to max out some of your accounts and reduce your taxable income.
-For example, the deadline to contribute to an individual retirement account (IRA) or a health savings account (HSA) for the 2019 tax year is generally April 15, 2020, but now has been extended to July 15, 2020.
-That means you may still be able to put more funds in these accounts—up to the IRS 2019 maximums of:
+The 2020 tax year ended December 31, but you still have time before Tax Day to max out some of your accounts and reduce your taxable income.
+For example, the deadline to contribute to an individual retirement account (IRA) or a health savings account (HSA) for the 2020 tax year is generally April 15, 2021, but the deadline has been postponed to May 17, 2021.
+That means you may still be able to put more funds in these accounts—up to the IRS 2020 maximums of:

 - $6,000, plus a $1,000 in catch-up contributions if you’re 50 or older, for IRAs,

 - $3,550 for single coverage ($7,100 for family coverage) and another $1,000 if you’re 55 or older for HSAs2

 What about your employer-sponsored 401(k) plan?
 While the window to contribute the IRS maximum to this type of account closed for many employees on December 31, 2020, you still have time to contribute for the current tax year—up to $19,500, as well as a $6,500 catch-up contribution if you’re age 50 and over.3 So consider saving more now—it can help you reduce your taxable income for 2021 tax filing purposes as you continue to build your nest egg.